arh23/strgen-js/README.md

 - *symbol_quantifier_max* - optional - number to specify the maximum value a symbol quantifier can generate. *10* by default.

+- *preset* - optional - list of objects containing the presets used with pre-defined ranges.
+See the pre-defined ranges section for default values, object structure and changing the preset values of a preset.

 See below for more information regarding patterns and other features:

 ### Pattern format